-Also in 2008, the Department received information that on September 17, 2007, Sandra Kay

-McBeth ("McBeth") pleaded nolo contendere to a charge of unlawful taking of a vehicle in violation of California Vehicle Code section 10851.
-At the time of entry of the plea, McBeth was the president and primary stockholder of Respondent.
+Also in 2008, the Department received information that on September 17, 2007, Sandra Kay McBeth ("McBeth") pleaded nolo contendere to a charge of unlawful taking of vehicle in violation of Vehicle Code section 10851.
+At the time of entry of the plea, McBeth was the president and primary stockholder of United International.

-Financial Code section 50317 prohibits any person who within the past 10 years has been convicted of, or pleaded nolo contendere to, or within the past seven years has been held liable in any civil action by final judgment or any administrative judgment by any public agency for, any of the violations set forth in subdivision (b) of that section from holding the position of an officer, director, partner, shareholder controlling 10% or more of ownership interest, trustee, or employee of a CRMLA licensee.
-Subdivision (b) violations include any criminal convictions, or pleas of nolo contendere to, offenses involving robbery, burglary, theft, embezzlement, fraud, fraudulent conversion or misappropriation of property, forgery, or receiving stolen property.
+Financial Code section 50317 prohibits any person who within the past 10 years has been convicted of, or pleaded nolo contendere to, or within the past seven years has been held liable in any civil action by final judgment or any administrative judgment by any public agency for, any of the violations set forth in subdivision (b) of that section from holding the position of an officer, director, partner, shareholder controlling 10% or more of ownership interest, trustee, or employee of a

+1 CRMLA licensee.
+Subdivision (b) violations include any criminal convictions, or pleas of nolo 2 contendere to, offenses involving robbery, burglary, theft, embezzlement, fraud, fraudulent 3 conversion or misappropriation of property, forgery, or receiving stolen property.

-On June 9, 2008, the Department sent a letter to Respondent informing that McBeth, due to her violation, was prohibited from serving as an officer, director, partner, shareholder controlling 10% or more of ownership interest, trustee, or employee of Respondent.
-The letter also informed Respondent that it was in violation of section 50317 for any period during which McBeth held a prohibited position with the licensee.
+On June 9, 2008, the Department sent a letter to United International informing that McBeth, due to her violation, was prohibited from serving as an officer, director, partner, shareholder controlling 10% or more of ownership interest, trustee, or employee of United International.
+The letter also informed United International that it was in violation of section 50317 for any period during which McBeth held a prohibited position with the licensee.
 The Department further requested confirmation that McBeth had been removed from all positions and relinquished control of ownership interest of 10% or more.

-On June 24, 2008, the licensee provided the Department copies of minutes from a June 18, 2008 special meeting of Respondent's board of directors.
-The minutes reflected that McBeth resigned as president and relinquished control of ownership interest of 10% or more in the company.
-The minutes further stated that Dorilyn Sanford ("Sanford") had been appointed vice president in charge of United International's daily affairs.
-The minutes were signed by Bill Shack ("Shack") and Timothy Woods ("Woods"), both of whom were identified as directors of Respondent.
-However, Respondent failed to file with the Department an Application for Change of Control for new ownership interests of 10% or more as required by section 50306 or a Post-License Amendment reporting Sanford, Shack and Woods as new officers and directors pursuant to section 50317.
+On June 24, 2008, the licensee provided the Department copies of minutes from a June 18, 2008 special meeting of the board of directors of United International.
+The minutes reflected that McBeth resigned as president and relinquished control of ownership interest of 10% or more in United International.
+The minutes further stated that Dori Sanford ("Sanford") had been appointed vice president in charge of United International's daily affairs.
+The minutes were signed by Bill Shack ("Shack") and Timothy Woods ("Woods"), both of whom were identified as directors of United International.
+However, the licensee failed to file with the Department an Application for Change of Control for new ownership interests of 10% or more as required by section 50306 or a Post-License Amendment reporting Sanford, Shack and Woods as new officers and directors pursuant to section 50317.

-Further, in the course of its investigation, the Department has discovered that on December 12, 2002, McBeth was convicted in Los Angeles of theft of property in violation of California Penal

-Code section 484(a).
-On January 29, 2004, McBeth was convicted of petty theft with a prior jail term in violation of California Penal Code section 666.
-Thus, in addition to failing to inform the Department of the fact that Sanford, Shack, Woods, and others were serving as officers of the licensee, Respondent failed to disclose McBeth's 2002 and 2004 criminal convictions in its initial application or as part of a Post-License Amendment as required by Financial Code section 50124(a)(6).
+Further, in the course of its investigation, the Department has discovered that on December 12, 2002, McBeth was convicted in Los Angeles of theft of property in violation of Penal Code section 484(a).
+On January 29, 2004, McBeth was convicted of petty theft with a prior jail term in 24 violation of Penal Code section 666.
+Thus, in addition to failing to inform the Department of the fact that Sanford, Shack, Woods, and others were serving as officers of the licensee, United International failed to disclose McBeth's 2002 and 2004 criminal convictions in its initial application or as part of a post-license amendment as required by Financial Code section 50124(a)(6).

-Due to these serious and ongoing violations of the CRMLA, the Commissioner commenced enforcement action against Respondent on October 21, 2008, and the matter proceeded to administrative hearing on December 2, 2009.
+Due to these serious and ongoing violations of the CRMLA, the Commissioner commenced enforcement action on October 21, 2008, and the matter proceeded to administrative hearing on December 2, 2009.